 Owner’s Works Costs: the costs incurred in constructing and completing the Owner’s Works whether incurred by the Owner or a third party

-The agreement will provide for the Owner and the Developer to pay the Major Infrastructure Payment (credit being given for any part of the Major Infrastructure Payment paid from the Deposit Sum) and no later than the date of that agreement shall provide security for such payment which may be, if so required by the Councils, a first legal charge in favour of the Councils in a form agreed between the Owner, the Developer, the party undertaking the Strategic Highway works and the Councils to be granted by the Owner over such part of the Site as by the grants reasonably sufficient security for the Major Infrastructure Payment and is proposed by the Owner and approved by the other parties.
+The agreement will provide for the Owner and the Developer to pay the Major Infrastructure Payment (credit being given for any part of the Major Infrastructure Payment paid from the Deposit Sum) and no later than the date of that agreement shall provide security for such payment which may be, if so required by the Councils, a first legal charge in favour of the Councils in a form agreed between the Owner, the Developer, the party undertaking the Strategic Highway works and the Councils to be granted by the Owner over such part of the Site as provides reasonably sufficient security for the Major Infrastructure Payment and is proposed by the Owner and approved by the other parties.

-The above funding and security provisions may be replaced by comparable provisions in the Strategic Highways Agreement or replaced by the transfer of the Deposit Sum from the District Council to the party undertaking the Strategic Highway Works PROVIDED THAT once the first legal charge has been put in place the Owner shall be entitled to the repayment of the Deposit Sum.
+The above funding and security provisions may be replaced by comparable provisions in the Strategic Highways Agreement or where the Deposit Sum has been paid to the District Council replaced by the transfer of the Deposit Sum from the District Council to the party undertaking the Strategic Highway Works PROVIDED THAT once the first legal charge in conjunction with an agreement as aforesaid has been put in place the Owner shall be entitled to the repayment of the Deposit Sum.

 The first legal charge referenced in paragraph 1 of this Part Two above shall provide for the Owner to be entitled to seek the consent to the release of any part of the Site, from the Councils and the party undertaking the Strategic Highway works, which is charged where the land remaining subject to the charge (or any land offered in substitution therefore, which the Owner shall be entitled to do in order or procure the release of any part of the Site from the charge) provides reasonably sufficient security for the Major Infrastructure Payment.